Tuesday, October 22, 2024

 Deeds done out of a need for love are actually done under the guise of giving.
 Such deeds do not come out of love but out of a need for love and affirmation gained through their good deeds.
 This is giving of a sort but only superficially i.e. on the outside.

 Truly good deeds are intended to give love and also enjoy receiving it as well.
 It is who were designed to be as bearers of God's image.
-But receiving isn't the motive to action.
+But receiving isn't the motive for this kind of action.
 Love is i.e. giving not receiving.

 Deeds done to fill a need in us is giving to get love.
 This comes out of a need for love, not from a place of love.
 It comes from emptiness (lack of love) not fullness.
 Therefore it is not truly giving, but ²taking.

-This need is only there because of our disconnection from our Designer and Creator who is the source of life, love, and all things.
+This need only exists because of our disconnection from our Designer and Creator who is the source of life, love, and all things.
 We can not be truly loving if we are not plugged in to the Source of love.

 If we accept God's love extended to us through Christ we shift from being takers of love to givers but not until then.